Utkarsh-grow123/Deep-dive-into-Spatiotemporal-Convolutions-for-Action-Recognition/README.md

 ### UCF101

-Download the UCF101 Dataset in form of frames from [here]([http://image-net.org/](https://www.kaggle.com/datasets/pevogam/ucf101-frames?resource=download)),
+Download the UCF101 Dataset in form of frames from [here]([http://image-net.org/]([https://www.kaggle.com/datasets/pevogam/ucf101-frames?resource=download](https://www.kaggle.com/datasets/pevogam/ucf101-frames?resource=download))),

 ```

-This Dayaset take around one week of training hence we have put out pre-trained model weights here for anyone to use
+This dataset takes about one week to train, for efficiency, we have added our pre-trained model weights here.